lokeshbysani/PowerAutomate/EventCreation.md

 This Project performs below actions:

-* Users submit responses in Microsoft forms is captured by Power Automate cloud flow.
 * Google Forms are submitted by users, and the responses are automatically stored in Google Sheets.
 * A Google Apps Script fetches the data related to each day, and only the rows relevant to that data are retrieved in another sheet.
 * Power Automate reads the data in that sheet and sends confirmation emails to the users, adding them to the event.